Pharmacy: Dispensing assistants

 Dispensing assistants are commonly referred to as "dispensers" and in community pharmacies perform largely the same tasks as a pharmacy technician.
 They work under the supervision of pharmacists and are involved in preparing (dispensing and labelling) medicines for provision to patients.

 Healthcare assistants/medicines counter assistants

 In the UK, this group of staff can sell certain medicines (including pharmacy only and general sales list medicines) over the counter.
 They cannot prepare prescription-only medicines for supply to patients.

-Education requirements

-There are different requirements of schooling according to the national jurisdiction where the student intends to practise.

-United States

-In the United States, general pharmacist will attain a Doctor of Pharmacy Degree (Pharm.D.).
-The Pharm.D. can be completed in a minimum of six years, which includes two years of pre-pharmacy classes, and four years of professional studies.
-After graduating pharmacy school, it is highly suggested that the student go on to complete a one or two-year residency, which provides valuable experience for the student before going out independently to be a generalized or specialized pharmacist.

-The curriculum specified for a Pharm.D. consists of at least 208-credit hours.
-Of the 208 credit hours, 68 are transferred-credit hours, and the remaining 140 credit hours are completed in the professional school.
-There are a series of required standardized tests that students have to pass throughout the process of pharmacy school.
-The standardized test to get into pharmacy school in the United States is called the Pharmacy College Admission Test (PCAT).
-In a student's third professional year in pharmacy school, it is required to pass the Pharmacy Curriculum Outcomes Assessment (PCOA).
-Once the Pharm.D. is attained after the fourth year of professional school, the student is then eligible to take the North American Pharmacist Licensure Exam (NAPLEX) and the Multistate Pharmacy Jurisprudence Exam (MPJE) to work as a professional pharmacist.

 History

 The earliest known compilation of medicinal substances was the Sushruta Samhita, an Indian Ayurvedic treatise attributed to Sushruta in the 6th century BC.
 However, the earliest text as preserved dates to the 3rd or 4th century AD.

 Many Sumerian (4th millennium BC – early 2nd millennium BC) cuneiform clay tablets record prescriptions for medicine.

 Ancient Egyptian pharmacological knowledge was recorded in various papyri such as the Ebers Papyrus of 1550 BC, and the Edwin Smith Papyrus of the 16th century BC.